richrd/bx/README.md

   * Better config grouping
   * Multi server support?
   * Data store for modules
+  * Debug logging capability for commands
+  * Simle CLI for viewing logs etc
+  * Implement running multiple commands from a single message
 * Modules
   * Make URL module work with multiple adresses in a single message
   * Command for taking photos and uploading them to a server